mgechev/angular-transitions/readme.md

 Contributions are greatly appreciated!
 How you I help?
 There are few things which should be improved:

-* Optimization of the CSS
+* Optimize the CSS
-* Including new animations
+* Including new awesome animations!
-* Support for v1.1.4
+* Include support for v1.1.4